FedorSmirnov89/dse-example/README.md

 In general, the example is supposed to run under Windows.
 The optimizer (left side) is implemented as a gradle application and is supposed to be run directly within Windows.
 The evaluator (right side) is implemented as a Rust application.
 While you should be able to compile it for Windows and run it there, I implemented and tested it while running it within WSL.

+Please refer to the [Optimizer Readme](https://github.com/FedorSmirnov89/dse-example/blob/master/optimizer/README.md) and the [Evaluator Readme](https://github.com/FedorSmirnov89/dse-example/blob/master/evaluator/README.md) for details on setup and running the two components.